Overview of the Community Options Waiver

 The home is often the highest valued asset a Medicaid applicant owns, and many persons worry that Medicaid will take their home.
 Fortunately, for eligibility purposes, Medicaid in MD considers the home exempt (non-countable) in the following circumstances.

-– The applicant has a minor child living in the home.
+– The applicant has a minor child who lives in the home.

-– The applicant has a disabled relative living in the home.
+– The applicant has a disabled relative who lives in the home.

 Medical Criteria: Functional Need